How to convert a loft and create more living space

 Can my loft be converted?

-Having covered why you might want to convert your loft, the next logical question is, can you?
+Having covered why you might want to convert a loft into liveable space, the next logical question is, can you?

 The answer depends on several factors including: